Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions: Simulations on log-depth Clifford circuits

 \subsection{Circuit architecture}

-We first briefly explain the definitions of several Clifford circuit architectures \cite{dalzell2022}.
-One is the \emph{1D} architecture, where $n$ is even and the qubits are arranged on a ring and we put a random single qubit gate to each qubit and alternating layers of $n/2$ nearest-neighbor random Clifford gates.
-The other is the \emph{complete graph} architecture, where we put a random single qubit gate to each qubit and randomly choose $i,j\in[n]$ and locate a 2-qubit random Clifford gate on $i,j$-th qubits, and repeat this procedure. \emph{Gate count} is the total number of 2-qubit random Clifford gates.
-In both architectures, random choice is done uniformly and we locate each gate one by one until the gate count reaches the designated value.
-The \emph{depth} of the circuit means the minimum value of the number of stages in which we can operate a set of 2-qubit gates at once.
-See Ref.~\cite{dalzell2022} for a detailed definition.
-Furthermore, the authors in Ref.~\cite{dalzell2022} showed that in both cases, there exists sufficient and necessary scaling of gate count $\mathcal{O}(n\log(n))$ such that outcome probability distribution of random circuit sampling (including random unitary gates) satisfies anti-concentration.
+We first briefly explain some definitions regarding two-different $n$-qubit Clifford circuit architectures \cite{dalzell2022}.
+One is the \emph{1D} architecture, which consists of alternating layers with $2$-qubit random Clifford gates between neighboring qubits (see Fig.~\ref{sup:fig1}(a)).
+We also regard the Clifford gates connecting the first and the last qubits as a neighboring gate.
+The other is the \emph{completely connected} architecture, where we put a random single qubit gate to each qubit, and then random Clifford gates are applied between randomly chosen two qubits, regardless of their locations. \emph{Gate count} is the total number of 2-qubit random Clifford gates.
+In both architectures, random Clifford gates are uniformly chosen~\cite{dalzell2022}, and we enact each gate until the gate count reaches the designated value.
+The \emph{depth} of the circuit is defined as the minimum value of the number of layers in which a set of 2-qubit gates can be applied in parallel (also, see Ref.~\cite{dalzell2022} for more detail).
+Therefore, for 1D cases of the gate count $L= \alpha n \ln (n)$, the depth is $\alpha \mathcal{O}( \ln (n))$.
+In completely connected cases, given that $L= \alpha n \ln (n)$, the depth does not exceed $\alpha \mathcal{O}( (\ln (n))^2)$~\cite{brown2015, dalzell2022} with $1-\mathcal{O}(\frac{1}{\poly(n)})$ probability.
+Furthermore, the authors in Ref.~\cite{dalzell2022} showed that in both cases, there exists sufficient and necessary scaling of gate count $\mathcal{O}(n\ln(n))$ such that outcome probability distribution of random circuit sampling (including random unitary gates) satisfies the anti-concentration condition~\cite{bouland2019}.